Paweł Kowalewski (born 1958, Warsaw)

 Premiere’s Mother, Kameralny Theatre, Warsaw, Poland

-Forest, Mountains, and Cloud Above the Mountains, BWA, Lublin, Poland
+Forest, Mountains, Cloud and the Hole Above the Cloud, BWA Lublin, Poland

-Forest, Mountains, and Cloud Above the Mountains, Dean’s Workshop, Warsaw, Poland
+Forest, River, Mountains, and Cloud Above the Mountains, Dean’s Workshop, Warsaw, Poland